aterzis-google/data-plan-api/mobile_data_plan_api_v4_2.md

 1. UNKNOWN_APP = 8.
 The CPID endpoint received a request from an unknown application.
 1. USER_ROAMING = 9.
 The CPID endpoint or the DPA received a request for a user that is currently roaming.
 1. USER_OPT_OUT = 10.
 User has not opted in the program.
+1. SIM_RELOAD_REQUIRED = 11.
+The phone number provided in the request is in a "grace period" where a subscriber can receive incoming calls but cannot use mobile data.
+User has to top up credits or buy data packs to get out of this state.

 Otherwise, the DPA returns a 200 OK.
 We note that these `cause` values are used for all responses.